 This year, Bianca became the nascent organization’s first “wraparound” client—a woman they’d support from pregnancy through childbirth.
 The first order of business was simple: get her out of jail.

 ianca grew up in Enfield, Nova Scotia, a small bedroom community 40 kilometres outside of Halifax.
 From before she can remember, her home life was troubled.
 She lived with her mother, whom she says was physically abusive, and never met her father.
 In her teenage years, she says, “I met a few different men who I thought were my dad.”
 Her grandfather is the closest thing she’d had to a father, and she hasn’t seen her mother in 10 years.

-After months of daily emotional and physical abuse, Bianca reached her breaking point in late 2009: “He was getting a bottle of water from the fridge,” she says of her boyfriend, “and I was standing in front of the door, and he just poured a bunch of water on me and slapped me across the face.
-Being wet and hit like that, it just burned.”
+After months of daily emotional and physical abuse, Bianca reached her breaking point in late 2009: “He was getting a bottle of water from the fridge,” she says of her boyfriend, “and I was standing in front of the door, and he just poured a bunch of water on me and slapped me across the face…it just burned.”
 For the first time, she fought back, taking a swing at him.
 After a quick struggle he ran a cold bath and forced her to submerge fully clothed in the icy water.
 This was a common punishment when he felt she’d misbehaved.